tyo8/brain_representations/README.md

 The subdirectories of this repository are listed below, grouped approximately by their role.

 ## Source Code
 Centrally houses code base for project: calculation, visualization, and key scripting functions are found here.
-Subdirectories contain nested READMEs with further details.
+Note that all code in these directories enter the pipeline *after* data reduction and featurization.
+Each directory and subdirectory contain READMEs with further details.

 #### `src_py`
 Python repository: distance and persistent homology calculations, statistical analysis, and visualization